PEMF in Denver

 Since every cell in your body needs to hold a charge, every cell in your body can benefit from PEMF.

-IS MAGNETIC FIELD THERAPY SAFE?
+IS MAGNETIC FIELD THERAPY SAFE in Denver?

 While there are certain people who shouldn’t use magnetic field therapy, it is not considered to have complications or negative side effects when used in conjunction with conventional medical treatment.
 Before trying magnetic field therapy or another complementary health practice, consult with your doctor about how it may relate to any existing health conditions.
 Pulsed Electro-Magnetic Field (PEMF) therapy has not yet been proven to be safe in pregnant women, and should be avoided in individuals with implants or medical devices like pacemakers or implanted defibrillators.
 They should also be avoided in individuals with organ transplants since safety has not been established.

-Dorothy feels her feet for the first time in 2 years Rick was a skeptic…”I haven’t felt this good in years!”
+Dorothy feels her feet for the first time in 2 years

-TIME-VARYING OR PULSED ELECTROMAGNETS
+TIME-VARYING OR PULSED ELECTROMAGNETS:

 A time-varying electromagnetic field is not produced by a permanent magnet, but by moving or alternating current (AC) electricity.
 Electromagnetic fields, like static magnetic fields, influence the tissues they come into contact with.
 But electromagnetic fields are significantly more dynamic than static magnetic fields, and are able to reach more deeply into the body than static magnetic fields.
 Unlike static magnetic fields, electromagnetic fields induce electric charge in tissues, creating a cascade of physiologic effects on a sub-cellular level.